vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 prompt = ChatPromptTemplate.from_template(template)
 ```

 Our prompt is set!
-We've crafted a single message, assuming it's from a human or you xD .
+We've crafted a single message, assuming it's from a human xD .
 If you're not using the from_messages function, the ChatPromptTemplate will ensure your prompt works seamlessly with the language model by reserving some additional system messages.
 While there's always room for improvement with more generic prompts to achieve better results, this setup should work for now!

 ### Step 5 : Convert the query to it's relevant embedding using same embedding model.

 Now, let's talk about the query or question we want to ask our RAG application.
 We can't just pass the query to our model and expect information in return.
 Instead, we need to pass the query through the same embedding model used for the chunks earlier.
 Why is this important?
 Well, by embedding queries, we allow models to compare them efficiently with previously processed chunks of text.
 This enables tasks like finding similar documents or generating relevant responses.

 It's like translating language into a language computers understand.

-It's like translating language into a language computers understand.
 Imagine you're an English speaker and your friend speaks Hindi.
 Neither of you understands each other's language.
 You hand your English-speaking friend a one-page document written in Hindi.
-Your friend has to translate that document into English before they can understand its content.
-Now, if you ask a question in Hindi related to that document, your friend has to translate the question into English first to understand it and find a relevant response from the information you shared earlier.
+Your friend has to translate that document into English before they can understand it's content.
+Now, if you ask a question in Hindi related to that document, your friend has to translate the question into English first to understand it, and then find a relevant response from the information you shared earlier.
 In this scenario, your friend acts like an embedding model.
-They converted your previous texts into embeddings.
+He converted your previous texts into the relevant language or embeddings if I say.

 Now, when you ask a query or question, it will be translated into the relevant embeddings using the same embedding model used for the chunks.
 Then, a search operation will be performed to find the relevant response to your query.
 I hope this clarifies why we converted our query into embeddings first.

-That being said, any query or a question that you want to ask will first be collectilevy used for creating a generic prompt then the whole piece of text will be embedded using the same embedding model that you used earlier for the chunks.
-As the embedding is done, we can process further

 ### Step 6 : Fetch K number of documents.